jojczykp/micrud/README.md

 # MiCRUD

-Per project to get hands on basics of Micronaut, GraalVM and Reactor.
+Pet project to get hands on basics of Micronaut, GraalVM and Reactor.

 ## Run